nobukoba/roothbk/README.md

     the name is created from the input file name.
 For example, if the input file name is filename.hb, the output is filename.root
 ```
 N.B.
-This command is the same as h2root command, but the error calculation is bug-fixed.
+This command is the same as the h2root command, but the error calculation is bug-fixed.

 ### hbk2shm: Write contensts of a HBOOK file into the shared memory
 ```